 Many of her devotions appear in Worthy Inspired’s The Wonders of Nature.
 More devotions are in Worthy’s 2017 upcoming devotional centered on dogs.

 In 2016 Sandy was honored to be awarded an Honorable Mention in the Children’s/Young Adult Fiction category of the 85th Annual Writer’s Digest Writing Competition.
+In 2017 she won 9th Place in the 86th Annual Writer’s Digest Writing Competition.
 She also won First Place in Children’s Literature at the 2016 Blue Ridge Mountains Christian Writers Conference.
 At the 2017 Blue Ridge Mountains Christian Writers Conference, Sandy was awarded First Place for her Flash Fiction, Young Adult, and Middle Grade entries.

 In the Shadow of Death, Sandy’s Young Adult historical fiction novel set in eastern Kentucky during the 1918 Spanish Influenza Pandemic and the end of World War I is complete and looking for the right publisher.
 When faced with death, understanding what is important becomes clearer.